 Tip #5: Journal, Journal, Journal!

 Now that we’ve shared tips and tricks for you to support yourself and your mental health during COVID-19, let’s focus on others.
 Support workers are being challenged right now as they try to provide their help, support, and services to those of us who need it the most.
+They’re bound to be feeling the pandemic fatigue and dealing with intense stress.
 Let’s make it easier for them to continue to do this life-altering stuff.

 Here are a few ways we can support them during this time: